hanqizhang/notes_nyuhpc/README.md

 conda install ipykernel -y
-conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia # refer to pytorch website conda install jupyter jupyterhub pandas matplotlib scipy scikit-learn scikit-image Pillow
+conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia # refer to pytorch website conda install jupyter jupyterhub pandas matplotlib scipy scikit-learn scikit-image Pillow ...
 ```
 Now you can submit a GPU job if you are eligible to access GPU nodes on the pudong cluster.
 If not, CPUs on the cluster are always available.
-Just delete the line ```#SBATCH --gres=gpu:1``` in the sbatch file.
+Just delete the lines ```#SBATCH --gres=gpu:1``` and ```#SBATCH -p gpu``` in the sbatch file.

 ## gpu jobs on nyu shanghai hpc
+Currently only the ```pudong``` cluster has GPU nodes.
+So make sure to specify the cluster ```#SBATCH -M pudong``` if you are running a GPU job.
+For CPU jobs either leave the cluster unspecified or choose pudong or nyushc as preferred.

 An example sbatch file is shared in the repo.
+Note that when using a GPU node, ```module: command not found``` error might come up.
+In that case define the module command using what is provided in the example sbatch file.

+use ```squeue -u <net-id>``` to check jobs that are currently running for the user.
+An inconvenience is that jobs on a cluster are only visible through that cluster's log-in node: ```<net-id>@hpclogin.shanghai.nyu.edu``` for nyushc and ```<net-id>@hpc.shanghai.nyu.edu``` for pudong.

+(Disclaimer: notes here are not official.
+Please refer to the official guides if available.
+Ask IT Services for help if these notes fail in your situation.)